mugen609/bigbox-native-res-setup/GameMazeEssence.md

 ---

+ *It’s not just an emulation setup...
+It’s a reimagined console.*

 ## Project Genesis (Why this exists)

 GameMaze started as a practical quality problem: games running on my physical SNES or PS1 hardware looked *better* than the same games on emulators, despite using the same scaler.